CarShield’s rates are affordable, though its customer service ratings are mixed.

 Silver | The most affordable powertrain plan that covers the major vehicle systems | Drive axle, engine, fuel delivery system, transfer case, transmission, water pump |

-Gold | Coverage for both major and minor vehicle components, as well as roadside assistance | Air conditioner, alternator, drive axle, engine, fuel delivery system, fuel injector, fuel pump, power windows, radiator, starter, transfer case, transmission, water pump |
+Gold Select | Powertrain coverage for vehicles with over 100,000 miles | Air conditioner, alternator, drive axle, engine, fuel delivery system, fuel injector, fuel pump, power windows, radiator, starter, transfer case, transmission, water pump |

-Platinum | Coverage for vehicles with higher mileage, as well as roadside assistance | Air conditioner, alternator, brake system, drive axle, electrical, emissions, engine, factory audio, fuel delivery system, fuel injector, fuel pump, GPS/navigation, instrument cluster, power windows, radiator, starter, steering, suspension, transfer case, transmission, water pump |
+Platinum | Comprehensive coverage for vehicles with higher mileage | Air conditioner, alternator, brake system, drive axle, electrical, emissions, engine, factory audio, fuel delivery system, fuel injector, fuel pump, GPS/navigation, instrument cluster, power windows, radiator, starter, steering, suspension, transfer case, transmission, water pump |

-Diamond | Comparable plan to an original manufacturer warranty, as well as roadside assistance | Air conditioner, alternator, brake system, drive axle, electrical, emissions, engine, factory audio, fuel injector, fuel pump, radiator, starter, steering, suspension, transfer case, transmission, water pump, wiring harness |
+Diamond | Comparable plan to an original manufacturer warranty | Air conditioner, alternator, brake system, drive axle, electrical, emissions, engine, factory audio, fuel injector, fuel pump, radiator, starter, steering, suspension, transfer case, transmission, water pump, wiring harness |

-Alternator, brake system, drive axle, electrical, engine, factory audio, fuel delivery system, fuel injector, fuel pump, GPS/navigation, instrument cluster, power windows, radiator, starter, steering, suspension, transmission, water pump |
+Motorcycle & ATV | Plans specifically for motorcycles and all-terrain vehicles | Alternator, brake system, drive axle, electrical, engine, factory audio, fuel delivery system, fuel injector, fuel pump, GPS/navigation, instrument cluster, power windows, radiator, starter, steering, suspension, transmission, water pump |

 In addition to the coverage mentioned above, CarShield plans may include the following: